 Heston Blumenthal’s “Dinner” restaurant serves a cunningly named ‘Meat Fruit’ dish, based on a British recipe dating back to 1300 (that’s the year 1300 and not 1300 Zulu Time!).
 This signature dish looks like a mandarin orange and tastes like chicken, because beneath the glossy, tangy jelly is chicken liver parfait.

 After trying those challenging dishes, leave some time to finish off with a London-born dish, Jellied Eels (with pie and mash), now found mainly in the East End at restaurants like Manze.
 This dish really is as simply as it sounds – bits of chopped eel boiled in a spicy stock and served hot or cold.
 I tried jellied eels once and never felt the urge to try it again.
 My cultural conditioning was too strong.

-If you have any questions about this article or in-flight catering in London, contact me at firstname.lastname@example.org.
+If you have any questions about in-flight catering in London, contact email@example.com.